Disorder Suppression of Charge Density Waves in the Honeycomb Holstein Model: Results and discussion

 To further understand the relationship between the crossover phenomenon of \(S_{CDW}/L^{\gamma/\nu}\) and the kinetic energy of electrons, we examined how the kinetic energy of electrons varies with temperature under different disorder strengths \cite{PhysRevB.57.6376,PhysRevB.103.L060501}.
-In FIG. \ref{fig:05}(a), when \(\Delta = 0\), the kinetic energy of electrons monotonically decreases as \(\beta\) increases, reflecting the formation of a CDW phase at low temperatures, electrons become localized due to lattice distortion, and their kinetic energy is suppressed.
+In Fig. \ref{fig:05}(a), when \(\Delta = 0\), the kinetic energy of electrons monotonically decreases as \(\beta\) increases, reflecting the formation of a CDW phase at low temperatures, electrons become localized due to lattice distortion, and their kinetic energy is suppressed.
 The CDW phase reduces electron mobility through charge ordering.
-Scattering introduced by weak disorder (\(\Delta = 0.5\)) slightly reduces the kinetic energy of electrons.
+Scattering introduced by weak disorder slightly reduces the kinetic energy of electrons.
 When the disorder strength increases above 1.0, the slope of the kinetic energy as a function of \(\beta\) decreases significantly, indicating that strong disorder inhibits CDW formation by localizing electrons, preventing electrons from reducing their kinetic energy through virtual hopping.
 The change in kinetic energy reflects the competition between disorder and electron-phonon coupling.
 Under weak disorder, CDW still dominates the evolution of kinetic energy, while moderate to strong disorder disrupts charge correlations through Anderson localization, making the kinetic energy more determined by the disorder potential rather than the temperature-driven ordering process.
-FIG. \ref{fig:05}(b) shows that as the temperature decreases, the dc conductivity decreases rapidly, with \(d\sigma_{dc}/dT > 0\), indicating insulating behavior for all values of \(\Delta\) \cite{PhysRevLett.83.4610,PhysRevB.54.R3756,PhysRevB.103.L060501}.
+Fig. \ref{fig:05}(b) shows that as the temperature decreases, the dc conductivity decreases rapidly, with \(d\sigma_{dc}/dT > 0\), indicating insulating behavior for all values of \(\Delta\) \cite{PhysRevLett.83.4610,PhysRevB.54.R3756,PhysRevB.103.L060501}.
+We note that the non-monotonic behavior of \(\sigma_{\rm dc}\) as a function of \(\beta\) (observed at large disorder \(\Delta \geq 1.0\)) arises from large statistical fluctuations: strong disorder enhances quantum fluctuations, slowing the convergence of DQMC simulations and increasing sampling error, evidenced by widened error bars in the corresponding data.
+This non-monotonic feature has no physical significance and is purely a sampling artifact.